 Specialty areas of oral pathology and periodontics are studied.
-Placement of periodontal surgical dressings is demonstrated and practiced on manikins according to RDA criteria.
 Preventive dentistry is emphasized.
 Related areas of nutrition and fluorides are presented.
-Students are introduced to accounts payable.
+Students are introduced to front office procedures utilizing related front office software.
 Related dental terminology is studied.
 Students are introduced to basic anatomy of the head and teeth.
-Students learn Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Students learn Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite: None Lecture Hours: 40 Lab Hours: 40